Jagestah/homegrown/week1/week-1.md

 DevOps as a role is an evolution of a company adopting a DevOps Culture.
 At a certain point the operational overhead of maintaining the company's pipelines, tooling and the skillset surrounding those tasks becomes so great that it makes sense to hire someone solely for that function.
 One of the main advantages of having a DevOps Engineering role is their ability to specialize in CI/CD best practices, technologies, and standards that can be be applied organization wide, transcending teams.

+In fewer words; DevOps Engineers exist to increase the output of Developers, and thus the velocity of feature releases, by using automation to remove toil.

 ###### Why DevOps for Companies?
 Companies that have moved from adopting a DevOps culture to hiring dedicated DevOps Engineers is looking for a person or team of people to be force multipliers for their Developers.